 In 2006, I wrote ELVIS HAS NOT LEFT THE BUILDING, and in 2007, I moved up to Oregon where I eventually became a vegetarian (for moral reasons), and wrote the first draft of my ghost story, THE BODY DEPARTED.
 In 2008, I moved back to southern California to help with my sick father.

-Now in 2009, you guessed it, I'm back up in the Pacific Northwest, living on a small island in a small home with my small doggie.
+In 2009, you guessed it, I moved back up to the Pacific Northwest.
+I now live on a small island in a small home with my small doggie.
 It's a simple, peaceful life...a life filled with writing, hiking, and Beggin' Strips.

 (Remember: life is too short to work at a job you don't love.
 So follow your dreams, my friends, even if it means living on a faraway island in the back of beyond....)